kravietz/cspbuilder/README.md

     style-src 'none' ; default-src 'none' ; strict-mixed-content-checking; reflected-xss filter;
     referrer origin-when-cross-origin;
 ```
-The CSP policy specified in the header is very restrictive &mdash; to be precise, it blocks *everything*.
-On first load of your page with the new header, your browser will send a number of CSP violation reports to CspBuilder, leaving trace for each CSP-regulated resource it loads.
+The CSP policy specified in the header is very restrictive &mdash; to be precise, it blocks *everything* (but in report-only mode, so the block is not enforced).
+On next load of your page, your browser will send a batch of CSP violation reports to CspBuilder, leaving trace for each CSP-regulated resource found there.
 CspBuilder aggregates these reports and presents a pre-processed list of origins for you to allow or disallow.

 Finally, CspBuilder presents a policy allowing all of the origins you allowed.
 The process can be iterative so if any further resources are blocked, you can whitelist them as well.